whippingdot/Vulcan-GP/README.md

-# VulcanGP
+# Vulcan GP

-_Official Website of VulcanGP – STEM Racing (formerly F1 in Schools) Team_
+_Official Website of Vulcan GP – STEM Racing (formerly F1 in Schools) Team_

 ## About the Competition: STEM Racing (formerly F1 in Schools)

 **STEM Racing**, previously known as F1 in Schools, is the world’s largest international STEM (Science, Technology, Engineering, Mathematics) competition for school students aged 9–19.
 Teams use industry-standard CAD/CAM software to design, analyze, manufacture, and race miniature compressed air-powered cars, simulating the real-world processes of a Formula 1 team.